spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 {% endinfo_block %}

-We highly recommend implementing the [security guidelines](/docs/dg/dev/guidelines/security-guidelines.html).

-Double-check that you do not have any clear text passwords stored in config files or repositories.

 ### Application

 - Upgrade your project to the latest release.
 Or at least upgrade to a release that supports the Docker SDK.
 - Update `spryker/twig` to version 3.15.2 or higher because this and later version have important stability improvements over version 3.15.1.
 - Migrate the database to MariaDB.
-- Split Zed endpoints as outlined in [Integrate separate endpoint bootstraps](/docs/dg/dev/integrate-and-configure/integrate-separate-endpoint-bootstraps.html).
+- Split Zed endpoints as described in [Integrate separate endpoint bootstraps](/docs/dg/dev/integrate-and-configure/integrate-separate-endpoint-bootstraps.html).
 - Verify that the naming scheme of the services exactly matches the scheme in a Demo Shop: [sample deploy-spryker-b2c-staging.yml file](https://github.com/spryker-shop/b2c-demo-shop/blob/202204.0-p2/deploy.spryker-b2c-staging.yml).
 - Create [deploy files](/docs/scos/dev/the-docker-sdk/{{site.version}}/deploy-file/deploy-file.html) for each of your environments.
-These files must follow the naming convention: `deploy.(project)-(environment).yml`.
+File names must follow the naming convention: `deploy.(project)-(environment).yml`.
 For example, `deploy.example-staging.yml`.
 - [Define a Docker SDK version](/docs/scos/dev/the-docker-sdk/{{site.version}}/choosing-a-docker-sdk-version.html).
 - Migrate data from local storages to S3 by [integrating FlySystem](/docs/ca/dev/configure-data-import-from-an-s3-bucket.html).
 - Implement [Jenkins performance and stability improvements](/docs/scos/dev/tutorials-and-howtos/howtos/howto-reduce-jenkins-execution-costs-without-refactoring.html).
 - Implement [Publish and Sync stability best practices](/docs/ca/dev/best-practices/best-practises-jenkins-stability.html).
 - Implement [security guidelines](/docs/dg/dev/guidelines/security-guidelines.html).
-- Double-check that there are no clear text passwords stored in config files or repositories.
+- Double-check that there are no clear text passwords stored in config files and repositories.

 ### Testing

-- [Test your deployments locally](/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.html) to understand how your application will perform and work when deployed.
+- To understand how your application will perform and work when deployed, [test your deployments locally](/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.html).
 - Before deploying your payment options, test them locally.
 For more information, see [HowTo: Debug payment integrations locally](/docs/scos/dev/tutorials-and-howtos/howtos/howto-debug-payment-integrations-locally.html).

 ### SEO